lzl124631x/LeetCode/leetcode/236. Lowest Common Ancestor of a Binary Tree/README.md

 ## Solution 1.

 Get the two paths from root to target nodes, and return the last node that appears in both paths.
+Also, this solution works even when `p` or `q` is not found (i.e. [1644.
+Lowest Common Ancestor of a Binary Tree II (Medium)](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree-ii/))

 ```cpp
 // OJ: https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/